Slack’s earnings detail how COVID-19 is both a help and a hindrance to cloud growth – TechCrunch

 Slack’s earnings help sort out what’s going on.

 Reading the company’s SEC filing related to earnings this morning, it’s hard to miss Slack’s notes about COVID-19.
 The enterprise communications company describes early benefits from the pandemic, along with lingering pain associated with its economic impacts.
-In short, the software-related COVID-bump could wind up leaving a hangover in the short- to medium-term.
+In short, the software-related COVID bump could wind up leaving a hangover in the short- to medium-term.

 This helps us understand why a software startup could be VC-attractive in 2020 without a 100% growth rate.
-Perhaps more SaaS and cloud startups than have been generally told are struggling, which means slower revenue expansion is palatable provided that other indicators are flashing green.
+Perhaps more SaaS and cloud startups than we’ve been led to believe are struggling, which means slower revenue expansion is palatable provided that other indicators are flashing green.

 To understand what could be happening to your favorite startup, let’s tease apart Slack’s COVID-19-related business notes, starting with the good news, before turning to what I’ve penciled in as the bad news — and the even badder tidings.